-Audubon Sharon consists of the Audubon Sharon Center and Emily Winthrop Miles Wildlife Sanctuary, and has been connecting people with nature since its founding in 1961.
-The Audubon Sharon Center features 1,147 acres of primarily forestland.
-It includes eleven miles of trails and two ponds.
+The Sharon Audubon Center consists of the main center sanctuary and Emily Winthrop Miles Wildlife Sanctuary in Sharon, Connecticut.
+We have been connecting people with nature since its founding in 1961.
+The center features 1,147 acres, primarily made up of woodland habitat, and includes 11 miles of trails and two ponds.
 The main building houses a small hands-on natural history museum, the Audubon Nature Store, and the children's Adventure Center.
-The immediate grounds include a raptor aviary with live birds of prey, the Herb Garden (maintained by the Millbrook Garden Club), the Eleanor Loft Bird and Butterfly Garden, and a working sugarhouse (formerly an ice house).
+The immediate grounds include Raptor Aviaries with live birds of prey, the Pollinator Garden (maintained by the Millbrook Garden Club), and a working sugarhouse (formerly an ice house).

-The center is Audubon Sharon's community nature center, where the majority of the programs and events are held.
-The Audubon Sharon Center runs a Wildlife Rehabilitation Clinic for injured and orphaned wildlife, and naturalists are on duty to answer questions and interface with the public.
+Our center functions as a community nature center, where the majority of the programs and events take place.
+The Sharon Audubon Center runs a Wildlife Rehabilitation Clinic for injured and orphaned wildlife, and naturalists are on duty to answer questions and interface with the public.

-To learn more about Audubon Sharon, including hours of operation, location and directions, staff, programs, and history, please visit the Audubon Sharon website.
+To learn more, including hours of operation, location and directions, staff, programs, and history, please visit the Sharon Audubon Center website.

 325 Cornwall Bridge Road